isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange received a non response type.

 Logged at debug log level 40.
-This debug message indicates that GSS-TKEY exchange received a non response type.
+This debug message indicates that the GSS-TKEY exchange received a non response type.

 TKEY_EXCHANGE_OUT_TOKEN_NOT_EMPTY